 Hi, we are Pete and Jen and we run a small farm in Pamplie in the Deux Sevres region of rural France.
-Our animals include sheep, pigs, chickens, goats, ducks, geese, guinea fowl, rabbits and turkeys and the others that we don’t eat- 2 dogs including a very naughty Gordon setter a rescue Newfoundland and 3 cats..
+Our animals include sheep, chickens, goats, ducks, geese, guinea fowl, rabbits and turkeys and the others that we don’t eat- 3 dogs including Wallis a very naughty Gordon setter Ginny a rescue Newfoundland, a very large rescue Saint Bernard called Moose and 3 cats..

 We moved here in 2010 to get out of the "rat race" and now having almost completed our renovations we are now "living our dream" and living “the good life” .
 Our 4 bedroom farmhouse is set in a peaceful and quiet location with beautiful countryside surrounding us, but our passion is our animals.

 When the weather allows we spend most of our time outdoors with the animals and maintaining our land.
 For us our animals are our top priority as well as our source of food which we hatch, dispatch and prepare ourselves.

 When we are not working we like to cook, bake and make things and will be happy to share our knowledge with you.
 Pete does all our butchery and we enjoy making our own sausages, bacon, burgers, hams etc and from our garden produce we make jams, chutneys.
 Pete has occasionally been known to make beer and cider.
 We are self sufficient..ish so we eat what we have, when we have it.
 Which can be restrictive if your a fussy eater or eat little meat.

 Like any farm different times of year give us different jobs and challenges but there is always plenty to keep us (and you if you choose to come and stay) busy.
 There is always mucking out to do and the animals need feeding regardless of the day of the week or the weather.